-- Ask the direct question: "Are you thinking about suicide?" - Be persistent.
-If after further conversation you are still concerned, ask again. - Listen, offer hope, and promote getting help. - Refer to mental health resources: Counseling Center at 360-383-3080, Crisis line at 1-800-584-3578.
+- Ask the direct question.
+"Are you thinking about suicide?" - Be persistent; if after further conversation you are still concerned, ask again - Listen, offer hope and promote getting help - Refer to mental health resources: Counseling Center 360.383.3080.
+Crisis Line: 800.584.3578.
 Offer to walk the student to the Counseling Center or to make the call together.
-Do not transport students in your personal vehicle.
+Do not transport students in your personal vehicle